 Income before income taxes decreased 81% to \$3,398,000 in 2012 compared to \$17,620,000 in 2011.
 The Company's effective income tax rate was 34% in 2012 compared to 44% in 2011.
-The 2012 effective rate was lower than the standard rate of 35% due to state income taxes, the release of valuation allowance placed on foreign net operating losses, and the effect of operations conducted in lower foreign tax rate jurisdictions, as explained in Note 11 to the consolidated financial statements.
+The 2012 effective rate was lower than the standard rate of 35% due to state income taxes, the release of valuation allowance placed on foreign net operating losses, and the effect of operations conducted in lower foreign tax rate jurisdictions.
 The 2011 effective rate was higher than the standard rate of 35% due to state income taxes, foreign losses not deductible for U.S. income tax purposes, provisions for interest charges, goodwill impairment, and acquisition costs not deductible for income tax purposes.